This Safeguarding Policy applies to the SW members in the United Kingdom and Lebanon.

 5.1.
 The Servants of the Word use Thirtyone:eight (formerly know as the Churches’ Child Protection Advisory Service – CCPAS) as their “Umbrella Body” to process Enhanced Disclosure applications, from DBS (Disclosure and Barring Service) in England and Wales or AccessNI in Northern Ireland.

 5.2.
-Brothers involved in youth work in the UK must have a DBS or AccessNI check.
+Brothers involved in youth work in the UK must have an enhanced DBS or AccessNI check.
 Brothers involved in youth work in Lebanon must have an equivalent background check.
 It is the responsibility of the legal entity in charge of the youth programme and activities to ensure that such checks are carried out.

 6. Training